 - Faster refill of medical medications for the short term.

 - Vacations, evenings, late night or some other condition where it is not possible to obtain routine medical treatment.

 - Inability of patients to leave the house because of sickness or adverse weather conditions

 You can receive medical treatment in various ways depending on what your doctor provides.
 Two of the most prevalent are:

 - A patient portal: A patient portal helps you to send and receive emails from your doctor or nurse with the convenience of a username and password, ask for prescription refills, and set up appointments.
 Your physician will also share the findings of your laboratory or imaging test and tell you what they say.
 This is also easier than waiting to get on the phone to speak to them.

 - Digital appointments: Via a phone call or video conference, some doctors will let you make an appointment.
 These meetings with mental and behavioural health providers and urgent care centres may also be held, as well.

-Requirments for a Telemedicine Video Consultation Set-Up?
+Requirements for a Set-Up?

 Your organization should In order to provide virtual consultations by telemedicine video conferencing, your organization should: